cristi-zz/TeamVisoft/README.md

 # README #

 First steps to set up your env and run the scripts.
-Please edit this document as new knowledge is gathered
+Please edit this document as new knowledge is gathered.

+The project was moved to github.

 ### Tools (Not carved in stone) ###
 * Anaconda as python distribution